freohr/yet-another-glog-hack/rules/player-rules.md

 In addition to what the template grants, they may be spent as follow:

 - Precision Strike: Before rolling the attack, grants +[dice] bonus to hit
-- Power Attack: Before rolling the attack, trades -[dice] to attack for +[sum] bonus to damage
+- Power Attack: Before rolling the attack, trades -[dice] to attack for +[dice] additional wounds inflicted on hit.
+- Shield Block: When begin attacked, you can raise your shield to brace for defense.
+  - Choose one:
+    - Before rolling for defense, increase AC by [highest],
+    - After rolling for defense, increase AC by [dice].
-- While using a shield, reduces incoming damage by -[sum].
-This may be used to reduce damage for a close ally.
+  - This may be used to protect a close ally.

 #### Combat Mishaps